cestercian/dec25_intern_B_security/README.md

 ## ✨ Features

-- **📧 Gmail Integration** — Sync and analyze emails directly from Gmail accounts
+- **📧 Gmail Integration** — Sync and analyze emails directly from your Gmail account
 - **🔍 Real-time Analysis** — Background worker continuously processes incoming emails
 - **📊 Risk Scoring** — Assigns risk scores (0-100) and categorizes threats as Safe, Cautious, or Threat
-- **🏢 Multi-tenant** — Organizations with isolated data and API keys
-- **🔐 Google OAuth** — Secure authentication with Google accounts
+- **🔐 Google OAuth** — Secure authentication with your Google account
-- **👥 Role-based Access** — Platform Admin, Admin, and Member roles
-- **📈 Dashboard UI** — Modern Next.js interface for threat monitoring
+- **📈 Dashboard UI** — Modern Next.js interface for personal threat monitoring
+- **🚀 Auto-provisioning** — Just sign in with Google and start using immediately

 ---